UnderGrounder96/rentAcar/README.md

 ------------
 Version 1.9 - Current version

-Version 2.0(TBA) - Add new vehicles to the website
+Version 3.0(TBA) - Feature that allows to add new vehicles into the website

-Version 2.5(TBA) - Real e-mail verification
+Version 5.5(TBA) - Real e-mail verification

 Author
 ---------